GeekNoob04/react-portfolio/README.md

 └── vite.config.js
 ```

-## 📸 Screenshots

-[Image description: A screenshot of the portfolio's hero section with a gradient background and animated text.]

-[Image description: A screenshot of the projects section showcasing different projects with hover effects.]

-[Image description: A screenshot of the contact form with a clean and minimal design.]

 ## 🤝 Contributing

 Contributions are welcome!
 If you have any suggestions or improvements, please fork the repository and submit a pull request.